bluzi/chrome-extension-execute-on-website/README.md

 # chrome-extension-execute-on-website

-Long name, I know, but it is self-explanatory.
+It is a long name, but it will self-explanatory so, its worth :grin:

 Or is it?..

 ## What is it?
-Well, it turns out that Chrome extensions does not have access to the JavaScript on a webpage, even if the extension is a content script, meaning that you can't access variables and content on the page itself.
+It turns out that Chrome extensions does not have access to the JavaScript on a webpage, even if the extension is a content script.
+As a result, you can't access variables and content on the page itself.

-I know, it's disapointing.
-Anyway, there is a solution, and it's to inject a script tag to the page and then execute whatever you want in this script.
-What's the problem you ask?
-It's ugly as f, that's the problem.
+It's disapointing :pensive:.
+Anyway, there is a solution :relaxed:, you have to inject a script tag to the page and then execute whatever you want in this script.
+You may ask yourself what is the problem?
+It's ugly as f, that's the problem :confounded:.

 Well, luckily, I've got the solution!

-This tiny library allows you to easily execute JavaScript code from your Chrome extension in a webpage.
+This tiny library allows you to easily execute JavaScript code in a webpage from your Chrome extension.

 ## Usage
-How does it work, you ask?
-It's as simple as:
+But how does it work:question: It is as simple as this:

 ```javascript
 exec(() => {